PyCSP/aPyCSP/README.md

 Experimental version of the 0.3 line of PyCSP using asyncio.

-The initial implementation of this library is kept close to the the PyCSP implementation to simplify comparisons.
+The initial implementation of this library was kept close to the the PyCSP implementation to simplify comparisons.
 This means that some of the newer functionality from more recent PyCSP implementations (such as "retire") does not exist yet.